ProStore-iOS/ProSign/README.md

 # To-Do
 - [ ] Implement certificate selection on the Signing page.
-- [ ] Resolve issue causing some page titles to not display correctly.
+- [x] Resolve issue causing some page titles to not display correctly.
+- [x] Resolve color inconsistencies on the Certificates page
 - [ ] Display certificate status indicators: *Revoked*, *Signed*, or *Expiring Soon*.